 And Hiawatha Mayflower was no Child Bride.
-19-year-olds who marry men Tommy’s age are either very dumb are very smart, and she was not dumb.
+19-year-olds who marry men Tommy’s age are either very dumb or very smart, and she was not dumb.
 Hiawatha understood Hollywood before she had even been there, back in her boarding school dorm: fame beats everything.
 The organizing principle of Hollywood is not power, like in DC, but fame.
 Fame beats resume, experience, connections; fame beats ugly, stupid, untalented.
 She was, Hiawatha knew, just as talented as the other girls, and she was certainly as beautiful as the other girls.

 But there were so many other girls in Hollywood.